 2. UE1 discovers UE2/.../UEn (i.e. SL Reference UEs/Located UEs) as defined in clause 6.4, if needed.

 NOTE 1: Details of security related procedures during UE discovery are developed by SA WG3.

+For Located UE discovery, after step 2, UE1 may also request for the absolute location of UE2/.../UEn from UE2/.../UEn using the supplementary RSPP signalling message, and absolute location of UE2/.../UEn is transferred by UE2/.../UEn to UE1 by the supplementary RSPP signalling message.

 3. If none of UE1/.../UEn are served by NG-RAN or the serving network does not support Ranging/SL Positioning, UE-only Operation is applied.

 4. UE1 and UE2/.../UEn perform capability exchange.
 Step 4 may be performed during step 7 with coordination of SL Positioning Server UE.

+If UE1 supports SL Positioning Server functionalities, UE1 selects the Located UEs (e.g. UEx/…/UEy) from UE2/.../UEn for the subsequent SL positioning/ranging operation (e.g., based on information received during discovery, Ranging/SL Positioning of UE1/UE2/.../UEn, the absolute location of UE2/.../UEn).